 This year I got to witness two famous cliches in real life: I saw the blind leading the blind (two blind Mexican musicians walking down the street, one leading the other) and I got to see somebody rolling out the red carpet (workers preparing Grauman's Chinese Theatre in Hollywood for a premiere).
 Stuff like this made me think about all… read more!

-After recent Oscar success for Ray and Walk the Line, the musician biopic is - for better or worse - big right now.
+After recent Oscar wins for Ray and Walk the Line, the music biopic is, for better or worse, very big right now.
 After all, it promises an easy ticket for Hollywood actors who thirst for awards.
 Too bad the movies themselves are usually lousy.
-2007 has seen the musician biopic at its peak, though input from the US this… read more!
+2007 has seen the music biopic at its peak, though input from the US this year… read more!